jobilla/doorstep-birthday-cakes/INSTRUCTIONS.md

 **Note**: This third party API is kind of flakey—we've seen it return HTTP 429 errors whenever we hit it with more than 60 requests a second.
 Make sure our API remains robust regardless!

+Do note that the cakery API requires Authorization header and API key provided in the body in order to work.
+The auth token and API key will be provided to you.

 ## But first, a request from marketing...
 (Bonus points...
 Maybe?)

 In addition, the marketing team also wants a marketing tool that **lists out all recipients & addresses whose birthdays fall on this day**, including those from past years, so we can send them marketing brochures.